babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

  "keys": ["TOP1", "TOP2", "TOP3", ...]
 ```

 in `keymap.json`.
 This creates a single keymap layer with new keycodes.
+You can name these however you like as long as they do not crash with QMK's keycodes.

 *The chording engine in it's current implementation can handle up to 64 keys.
 If you need to support more, contact me (email or u/DennyTom at Reddit).*

-When `process_record_user()` gets one of the internal keycodes, it returns `true`, completely bypassing keyboard's and QMK's `process_record` functions. *All other* keycodes get passed down.
+When `process_record_user()` gets one of the internal keycodes, it returns `true`, completely bypassing keyboard's and QMK's `process_record` functions. *All other* keycodes get passed down to QMK's standard processing.

 ### Chords